Published market hub · 2026-05

 Sources and method

-Dallas, TX market screen with city, metro, and ZIP evidence labeled separately..
-Public pages summarize source classes and screening method, not the raw research ledger.
+Dallas, TX dashboard with city, metro, and ZIP evidence labeled separately..
+Public pages summarize the sources and method behind each read without exposing the underlying research record.